rubenv/zend-service-mollom/README.txt

 RELEASE INFORMATION
 -------------------

-Zend_Service_Mollom 1.0.0 for Zend Framework 1.6.1 and above
+Zend_Service_Mollom 1.1.0 for Zend Framework 1.6.1 and above
 Released on 2008-12-06

+Changes in this version:
+ - Fixed a bug where the REFRESH case wasn't handled correctly (thanks to Dries Buytaert for pointing out!)
+ - Add unit test coverage

+Full changelog below.

 SYSTEM REQUIREMENTS
 -------------------